-As of this writing, the current version of Remote Workstation is 3.05.22, this is required to work with server software version 1.08.561.
-It is supplied on the 1.08.561 USB drive.
+As of this writing, the current version of Remote Workstation is 3.05.22; this is required to work with server software version 1.08.561.

 System Requirements

 - PC with Windows XP, Vista or Windows 7 installed.
 Other operating systems have not been tested and may not be supported. - 10 MB free space on the computer hard disk, plus 128 MB RAM.